The first three in particular I would highly recommend as models of what discourse on politics, culture and economics should

 Favorite News Sources

-Reason Magazine are treasure-troves of alternative versions of the big stories and
+City Journal offers alternative versions of some of the big stories and

-issues of the day and for anecdotes and examples for my classroom teaching on politics and economics.
+issues of the day and is a good source for anecdotes and examples for my classroom teaching on politics and economics.

 The Atlantic Monthly is where I go for lengthy, thoughful articles on